Expulsion of Otto of Greece: Background

-The revolution
+Revolution

-On 16 October, King Otto and Queen Amalia left for a royal visit to Peloponnese in order to strengthen the bonds between the Greek people and the crown.
-However, a new insurrection erupted two days later in Vonitsa, on the Ambracian Gulf, led by Dimitrios Voulgaris, Konstantinos Kanaris and Benizelos Roufos.
+On 16 October, King Otto and Queen Amalia left for a royal visit to Peloponnese in order to strengthen the bonds between the Greek people and the Crown.
+However, an insurrection erupted two days later in Vonitsa, on the Ambracian Gulf, led by Dimitrios Voulgaris, Konstantinos Kanaris and Benizelos Roufos.
 Soon, the insurrection spread to Missolonghi and Patras.
 On 22 October, the insurrection reached the capital Athens and a provisional government was established, with Rouphos as the Prime Minister.
 On the following day, the revolutionaries proclaimed the deposition of the royal couple, and convened an assembly for the election of a new monarch.

 The royal couple was then brought from Kalamata by the Minister of Police and placed under the protection of a British warship, HMS Scylla.
-At the same time, the property of the royal couple which remained in the Old Royal Palace was inventoried before being returned to their legitimate possessors.
-Advised by ambassadors of the Great Powers, Otto and his queen left Greece and went into exile.
-In spite of everything, the king refused to abdicate and did not envision his departure as being definitive.
+At the same time, the property of the royal couple, which remained in the Old Royal Palace, was inventoried before being returned to their legitimate possessors.
+Advised by ambassadors of the Great Powers, Otto and Amalia left Greece and went into exile.
+In spite of everything, the King refused to abdicate and did not envision his departure as being definitive.

+Aftermath

+The Constitution of 1864 was established to implement the transition from constitutional monarchy to a crowned republic under a new sovereign.